On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Results

-We repeat the experiments but include more languages in the calibration set.
-As English is the dominant language in pre-training data, we first test the combination of English and the target language for a bilingual calibration setup.
-We further experiment with including all seven languages in the calibration, i.e. multilingual setup.
-For all setups, the total calibration sample number remains the same, i.e. 128.
+We repeat the experiments but include more languages in the calibration set for diversification.
+We experiment with bilingual calibration as well as including all seven languages in the calibration, i.e. multilingual setup.
+For all setups, the total calibration sample number remains the same, i.e. 512.

-Comparing Table~\ref{tab:eval_multiligual_calib} with Table~\ref{tab:eval_single_calib_lang_selection}, we observe that bilingual and multilingual calibration sets generally outperform monolingual calibration for non-English target languages.
-For example, for Chinese on ARC, the seven-lingual calibration set, AR-DE-EN-ES-RU-SW-ZH, often yields higher accuracy than calibration with Chinese, i.e. the target language, across models and pruning methods.
-That is, AR-DE-EN-ES-RU-SW-ZH achieves 28.3 (Wanda, Llama-3 8B), 30.0 (SparseGPT, Llama-3 8B), 32.0 (Wanda, Aya-23 8B) and 30.9 (SparseGPT, Aya-23 8B), consistently higher or comparable to monolingual calibration set, i.e. 27.0, 30.1, 30.8 and 31.7 respectively.
-On the other hand, multilingual calibration pruning often degrades the downstream performance in English, particularly on ARC when pruning Aya-23 with SparseGPT and on MMLU when pruning Llama-3 with Wanda.
-Interestingly, the best bilingual combination does not necessarily contain the target language but English.
-For example, for Russian on ARC when pruning with Wanda, calibration with EN-ES and AR-EN leads to the optimal performance for Llama-3 8B and Aya-23 8B.
+A comparison of Table~\ref{tab:eval_multiligual_calib} with Table~\ref{tab:eval_single_calib_lang_selection} shows that downstream task performance remains similarly unpredictable for bi- or multilingual calibration as it does for monolingual calibration.
+Certain language combinations used for calibration yield good performance among a wider range of target languages, such as AR-DE-EN-ES-RU-SW-ZH on Belebele.
+On the other hand, calibration sets, such as EN-RU, lead to poor performance across nearly all scenarios.

-In summary, \textbf{\textit{employing bilingual and multilingual calibration sets occasionally improves performance on downstream tasks, compared to monolingual calibration.}} However, there is no clear pattern identifying which specific language combinations are most effective for a given target downstream language.
+In summary, \textbf{\textit{multilingual calibration can help retain performance on a wider range of languages on downstream tasks.
+However, there is no clear pattern identifying which specific language combinations are most effective for a specific downstream language.}}